A.D.:

 Tourism and Culture

 The Embassy of Nepal in Seoul took Eternal Peace Flame from Lumbini and installed it permanently on the premises of Dosunsa Monastery on 21 March 2013.
 The two countries concluded a Cultural Agreement on 30 March 2005.
-Since then, both countries have been organizing cultural events in each other’s capital regularly.
+Since then, both countries have been organising cultural events in each other’s capital regularly.

 Bilateral Consultation Mechanism